Carnival Cruise (CCL) Stock Analysis: Metrics, and Future Outlook

 Opportunities:

-• Expansion into underpenetrated markets like Asia.
+• Expansion into under penetrated markets like Asia which remain a key opportunity.

 • Enhancing onboard revenue streams through new offerings.